mosaic-data-model/mosaic-specification/doc/source/data_model.rst

       programming languages are typically called list, vector, or array.

+   set
+      An unordered collection of items, in which each item can occur at most once.

    array
       An n-dimensional ordered collection whose elements are of identical type.